 ASTI members reject Senior Cycle implementation proposals

-In June 2025, ASTI members voted to reject the document Senior Cycle Redevelopment – Implementation Support Measures by 68% to 32% (ballot turnout: 73%).
+In May, ASTI members voted to reject the document Senior Cycle Redevelopment – Implementation Support Measures by 68% to 32%.
+(Turnout: 73%)

-In a separate ballot, ASTI members voted by 67% to 33% in favour of industrial action, if necessary, up to and including strike action, in opposition to the accelerated implementation of the Senior Cycle Redevelopment Programme (ballot turnout: 70%).
+In a separate ballot, ASTI members voted by 67% to 33% in favour of industrial action, up to and including strike action, in the event that the ASTI rejected the provisions set out in the document Senior Cycle Redevelopment – Implementation Support Measures.
+(Turnout: 70%)

 Timeline for campaign